Lead moderator and Senior Advisor & Editor-in-Chief Shippax

 Born in a shipyard on the Swedish island Orust, Ingemar Gustavsson is brought up within spitting distance of the sea.
 Therefore it is not surprising that he is interested in the shipyard and shipping industry.

 Ingemar Gustavsson has been the CEO of Processkontroll Elektriska since it was founded in 2001.
-In 2012 it was acquired by the VINCI group, the biggest construction company in the world, and the company is today often seen under the VINCI brand name Actemium, well-known all over Europe.
-Starting in January 2017 Actemium will have a brand new business unit under the name Actemium OPS.
+In 2012 it was acquired by the VINCI group, the biggest construction company in the world, and the company is today often seen under the VINCI brand name Actemium, well known all over Europe.
+In January 2017 Actemium released a brand new business unit under the name Actemium OPS, and along with that the OPS Club started.
+Since 2018 Ingemar is the Moderator of the OPS Club.

 In his speech Ingemar Gustavsson will tell the story of how the company became the leader in Scandinavia when it comes to shore connections.
 He will specifically focus on the latest invention - all-in-one solution where a HVSC or LVSC plant is put in a movable container that can be used in any port.
 The advantages are obvious: less noise, less pollution and - not the least - less costs.